weareunderdesign/weareunder.design/underground.md

 * iterate quickly
 * maintain clear vision

+education drives innovation at under. we foster continuous learning within our team and creative community, empowering creators at every stage. we showcase real applications of our work, demonstrating its creative potential even as we grow.

+we believe in radical transparency. our open approach extends beyond code to knowledge sharing and collaborative creation, seeing creativity as an ongoing dialogue.

+- open exchange: ideas multiply when shared freely
+- community synergy: we grow stronger together, supporting each other
+- joyful engagement: creativity thrives in an environment of play and wonder

+we openly share our development journey through regular updates and milestones, crafting authentic narratives that reflect our essence. by incorporating community feedback throughout our process, we maintain transparency and collaboration at the core of our design approach. we aim to break the isolation of creation - when work goes unshared, motivation fades and regret builds. we're here to change that.

+"you're successful as soon as you send your work out into the world." rick rubin via twitter (2023)

 #### simplicity

 we welcome beginners with intuitive basics. simple to start, our approach adapts to your needs like a well-designed tool.